-Jones,' 'Smith wins.'"
+'Smith v.
+Jones,' 'Smith wins."
 136 S. Ct. at 1323 n.17; see also id. at 1334-35 (Roberts, C.J., dissenting).

-But that is exactly what the statute at issue here the Gun Lake Trust Land Reaffirmation Act ("Gun Lake Act"), Pub.
+That invalid legislative exercise of judicial power is exactly what the statute at issue here-the Gun Lake Trust Land Reaffirmation Act ("Gun Lake Act"), Pub.
 L. No. 113-179, 128 Stat.
-1913 (2014)-does.
-Not only does the Gun Lake Act effectively direct a specific result in a pending suit (after this Court ruled that the suit should go forward) without amending substantive law, but, like the statute that this Court struck down in Klein, it further dictates to courts that the suit at issue "shall be promptly dismissed."
+1913 (2014)-attempts.
+Not only does the Gun Lake Act effectively direct a specific result in a pending suit (after this Court ruled that the suit should go forward, see Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians v.
+Patchak, 567 U.S. 209 (2012)) without amending substantive law, but, like the statute that this Court struck down in Klein, it further dictates to courts that the suit at issue "shall be promptly dismissed."
 Id. § 2(b), 128 Stat. at 1913 (emphasis added); see also Act of July 12, 1870, § 1, 16 Stat.
-230, 235 ("[I]n all cases where judgment shall have been heretofore rendered in the court of claims in favor of any claimant on any other proof of loyalty than such as is above required and provided,... the Supreme Court shall, on appeal, have no further jurisdiction of the cause, and shall dismiss the same for want of jurisdiction." (emphasis added)).
+230, 235 ("[I]n all cases where judgment shall have been heretofore rendered in the court of claims in favor of any claimant on any other proof of loyalty than such as is above required and provided,...the Supreme Court shall, on appeal, have no further jurisdiction of the cause, and shall dismiss the same for want of jurisdiction." (emphasis added)).

 As Bank Markazi reflects, disagreement persists among courts and commentators (including amici) concerning the contemporary doctrinal contours and theoretical underpinnings of Klein.
-But there is also widespread agreement about certain core principles principles that the Gun Lake Act violate. "[H]owever difficult it may be to discern the line between the and Judicial Legislative Branches, the entire constitutional enterprise depends on there being such a line," Bank Markazi, 136 S. Ct. at 1336 (Roberts, C.J., dissenting).
+But there is also widespread agreement about certain core principles-principles that the Gun Lake Act violates. "[H]owever difficult it may be to discern the line between the Legislative and Judicial Branches, the entire constitutional enterprise depends on there being such a line."
+Bank Markazi, 136 S. Ct. at 1336 (Roberts, C.J., dissenting).
 And if the Court of Appeals is correct that the Gun Lake Act falls on the constitutional side of that line, then it really will be the case that, "[h]ereafter, with this Court's seal of approval, Congress can unabashedly pick the winners and losers in particular pending cases."
 Id. at 1338.

 This Court "cannot compromise the integrity of the system of separated powers and the role of the Judiciary in that system, even with respect to challenges that may seem innocuous at first blush."
 Stern v.
 Marshall, 564 U.S. 462, 503 (2011); see also id. at 502-03 ("A statute may no more lawfully chip away at the authority of the Judicial Branch than it may eliminate it entirely.").

-Now more than ever, it is vital that this Court reaffirm such a foundational and fundamental principle of judicial power.
-For this reason, the writ of certiorari should be granted-and the decision below should be reversed.
+However modest an incursion of Article III the Gun Lake Act may appear to be, and however discrete the implications of the specific dispute presented here are, holding that Congress has the constitutional authority to instruct that pending suits "shall be dismissed" would compromise the spirit and letter of Klein-and seriously jeopardize the independence of the federal courts going forward.
+Instead, this Court should reaffirm such a foundational and fundamental principle of judicial power, and reverse the decision below.